waynexw/Download-n-backup/README.md

-# Download-n-backup
+# Download-n-backup Project
-Download and backup the content of WORDS AND THEIR STORIES / voa in video-share platforms automatically.
+Download and backup the Data of WORDS AND THEIR STORIES or Videos / voa in video-share platforms automatically.